gilbertkristiaan/advprog-modul6/README.md

 let (status_line, filename) = ...
 ```
 This ensures that both variables are accessible outside the conditional blocks, improving maintainability and readability.

+## Milestone 4: Simulation Slow Response

+In this implementation, we will simulate a slow response from our web server.
+This demonstration allows us to observe how a delayed response affects other concurrent requests to the server.

+## Implementation Details

+The simulation utilizes two key components:

+1. **Thread Sleep Function**: We employ the `thread::sleep` function to intentionally pause the program execution for a specified duration.

+2. **Request Matching**: A `match` statement examines the request line received from the client to determine the appropriate response action.

+## Request Handling Logic

+When the server receives a request with the path "/sleep" (specifically "GET /sleep HTTP/1.1"), it will:

+1. Pause execution for 10 seconds using the sleep function
+2. Then deliver the response to the client

+This delay simulates a slow-responding endpoint that would be encountered in real-world scenarios.

+## Observation Method

+To observe the impact of the slow response:

+1. Open two browser windows simultaneously
+2. In one window, navigate to the "/sleep" endpoint
+3. In the second window, immediately navigate to the root endpoint "/"

+I noticed that when making a request to the root path /, it has to wait until the /sleep request finishes its 10-second delay before receiving a response.
+This clearly shows that my current server processes requests sequentially, meaning a slow request can block others from being handled.
+This experience highlights the drawback of using a single-threaded server model when dealing with multiple concurrent requests.